Mohamedelwali/crowdfunding_backend/README.md

 ## 🤝 Contributing

+Contributions are welcome!
+To contribute:

-1. Fork the repository.
+1. Fork the repo
-2. Create your feature branch:
+2. Create a feature branch:

    ```bash
    git checkout -b feature/your-feature